 The centerpiece of your experience today is a whale watching cruise in Saguenay-St-Lawrence Marine Park.
 This part of the St. Lawrence River provides optimal conditions for whales (and smaller cousin species) to feed, so you can potentially see a dozen different species here!

-Note that if you don’t have your own car, you can book the whale watching tour with bus transportation!
+Note that if you don’t have your own car, you can book the same whale watching tour with bus transportation!
 The downside is that the bus doesn’t make any sightseeing stops along the way.
 It picks up at 9am and drops you back at Place d’Armes around 8pm.
 Look for the bus with the big whale on it.

 You’ll depart from Baie-Sainte-Catherine, which is 2.5 hours from Quebec City.
 Hit the road early; I suggest 4 hours before your whale watching tour is scheduled to allow for a food stop and stress-free arrival.
 Scheduled departures vary throughout the year but I recommend shooting for one as close to mid-day as possible unless you are a true early bird (and if you are, my admiration goes out to you).
 Alternatively, during the peak of summer you can book a late afternoon whale watching tour that incorporates sunset in Saguenay Fjord and that may be a great option for some travelers!